lewagon/html-css-challenges/05-fixed-sidebar/README.md

 ## Tips & Resources

-Sometimes you need internal links, refering to sections of your current page, not to other pages.
-You can code them like this:
+Sometimes you need internal links, referring to sections of your page, not to other pages of your site.
+Here is how you do that:

 ```html
 <!-- In your nav list -->